Call Centre Workforce Planning Using Erlang C in R language

 A Monte Carlo simulation is a method to simulate reality by defining a probability distribution of the events in the model.

-For example, a call centre receives, on average, 100 calls per half hour with a standard deviation of 10 calls.
-The average time to manage a call, including wrap-up time after the call, is 180 seconds, with a standard deviation of 20 seconds.
+For example, a call centre receives, on average, 100 calls per half hour, with a standard deviation of 10.
+The average time to manage a call, including wrap-up time, is 180 seconds, with a standard deviation of 20 seconds.
 The centre needs to answer 80% of calls within 20 seconds.
 What is the likelihood of achieving this level of service?

 The average intensity of this scenario is 10 Erlangs.
 Using the resource formula suggests that we need 14 agents to meet the Grade of Service.
-Simulating the intensity of the scenario 1000 times indicates that the intensity is between 5.4 and 15.9 Erlangs (see code at the end of this article).
+Simulating the scenario 1000 times indicates that the intensity lies between 5.4 and 15.9 Erlangs (see the code at the end of this article).

 resource(100, 180, 20, 80, 30)